 Items in the library and archive can be viewed by the public in the Library Reading Room.

-Library and archive collections form the basis of exhibitions and events alongside those from the museum, whose items are also on display throughout the building.
-Our current exhibition is Ceaseless motion: William Harvey's experiments in circulation
+Library and archive collections join the museum collections in forming the basis of exhibitions and events.
+Our current exhibition is Ceaseless motion: William Harvey's experiments in circulation.